On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Optimality of - Beyond Finite Task Size

 \subsection{Beyond Exponential Job Size Distribution}

 In the study of $\mathsf{NP}$-$\mathsf{SRPT}$, it is crucial to analyze the expected length of busy periods, which could help bound $\mathbbm{E}[\eta]$.
-Notably, previous works have established insights into the analysis of busy periods in M/M/c queuing systems\cite{omahen1978analysis, artalejo2001analysis}.
-In this section, we extend the analysis in \cite{omahen1978analysis} to M/G/N and prove an upper bound on the expected length of the busy period under $\mathsf{NP}$-$\mathsf{SRPT}$, with the following assumption.
+Notably, previous works have established insights into the analysis of busy periods in $\mathsf{M}$/$\mathsf{M}$/$\mathsf{N}$ queuing systems\cite{omahen1978analysis, artalejo2001analysis}.
+In this section, we extend the analysis in \cite{omahen1978analysis} to $\mathsf{M}$/$\mathsf{G}$/$\mathsf{N}$ and prove an upper bound on the expected length of the busy period under $\mathsf{NP}$-$\mathsf{SRPT}$, with the following assumption.

 \begin{assumption} For any $a\geq 0$, there exist constants $r_{\max}$ such that the expected size of the residual job, \ie, the amount of work remaining after a certain point in time or after a certain amount of work has been completed, satisfies